LEED Certification: N/A

 Project Manager: Bruce Thomas

-The Southwest Concourse replacement project is a comprehensive revitalization of the pedestrian core of the 5,000-student Southwest Residential Area.
-The design strategy observes both the campus and the region to understand the broader project context.
-Water, topography and native planting are key design elements that connect the site to the region.
+The Southwest Concourse replacement project was a comprehensive revitalization of the pedestrian core that serves the 5,000-student Southwest Residential Area.
+The design strategy observed both the campus and the region to understand the broader project context.